sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 {{< /code >}}

 If you make any changes to your integration files, the catalog-api tool will generate a new checksum directory.
-To revert to an older build, change the `release_sha256` in `version.json` to point to a different release directory.
+To revert to an older build of the catalog, change the `release_sha256` in version.json to point to a different release directory.

 #### Generate version tags

 The catalog-api tool uses version tags to create versions of integrations and present them to users within the catalog.

-If you update an integration, the first step in publishing the updated integration is to generate a new tag:
+If you update an integration, the first step in publishing the updated integration is to generate a new tag for it:

 {{< code shell >}}
 git tag <integration_namespace>/<integration_filename>/<YYYYMMDD>.0.0